timjacksonm/CV-App/README.md

   <image src="src/assets/logoCVapp.png" width="50%">
 </h1>

 <h4 align="center">Resume/CV App.
 Create your own and export it to PDF!
-I used React, HTML, CSS, JavaScript for this project.</h4>
+I used React, HTML, SASS, JavaScript for this project.</h4>

 <p align="center">
   <a href="#screenshots">Screenshots</a> •